idmo/truenorth-dillonbeach/src/pages/docs/furniture.md

 The outdoor tables and chairs are to remain outside, and on the porch.
 Do not bring these items into the house for additional seating.
 Feel free to move the chairs and tables around on the porch, but do not remove them from the porch, and do not take them to the beach.

 We provide two lounge chairs in the bedroom closet.
 You can take these to the beach.

+## Space Heater

+The space heater is to remain inside the house at all times.
+It can be moved to other spots within the house, but no where else.
+Please return it to its original spot in the living room before you leave.